lennart-rth/Live-Earth-Wallpapers/README.md

                         Set the longitude of the Background image bounding box you want to set.
 Only for Sentinel as source.
 </pre>

+### TODO:
+Feel free to solve these and open pull requests!
+1. Add Windows support.
+A good start would be [this](https://www.windows-commandline.com/change-windows-wallpaper-command-line/).
+2. Add asynchronous image loading for the geosationary satellites.

 ### Supported Satellites:
 | **Satellite** | **Example image**                     |
 |---------------|---------------------------------------|